squf/it-tools/intune/onedrive-homefolder/README.md

 * Marcel's script uses delegated permissions and the documentation keeps referencing Azure Active Directory (because it hasn't been updated in 3 years)
 * You **will need to register an Entra App for this, and generate a secret key -- copy this secret key out to a notepad file somewhere else for future reference -- you can't view the secret key again after you generate it the first time just a disclaimer**
 * I kind of hinted at it above but never actually stated it, yes you need to install Marcel's OneDrive module as well: `Install-Module -Name OneDrive`
-* When I look through the `.psd1` and `.psm1` source files it is all in Deutsch so I can't read it at all, I could run it through an LLM but whatever
 * The way this script is supposed to function is that it fetches an access-token via Graph API and stashes it in the `$Auth` variable, so you can use it in other scripts
 * The limitations with this are that the access token only lasts for 1 hour and you have to do it all within the same shell, if you open a new tab or go to a different shell then you won't have the token anymore (which you can check at any time by just typing `$Auth` in shell and seeing if the variable returns anything)
 * So this is already not very ideal, I would much prefer we just use CertThumbprint authentication or something -- something which doesn't expire after 1 hour, and something that is not using delegated permissions